oliviertassinari/react-swipeable-views/README.md

 - **style** *Object, default={}* - This is the inlined style that will be applied to each slide container.

+- **threshold** *Integer, default=5* - This is the threshold used for detectinga quick swipe.
+If the computed speed is above this value, the index change.

 ## License

 MIT